georust/rinex/README.md

 It integrates a PVT and CGGTTS solutions solver.
 The application is auto-generated for a few architectures, you can directly [download it from Github.com](https://github.com/georust/rinex/releases)
+* [`tutorials`](tutorials/) is a superset of scripts (Linux/MacOS compatible)
+to get started quickly.
+The examples span pretty much everything our applications allow.
 * [`sp3`](sp3/) High Precision Orbits (by IGS)
 * [`rnx2crx`](rnx2crx/) is a RINEX compressor (RINEX to Compact RINEX)
 * [`crx2rnx`](crx2rnx/) is a CRINEX decompresor (Compact RINEX to RINEX)